mornemaritz/solid-oidc-visualiser/README.md

-# Contents of /sequence-diagram-viewer/sequence-diagram-viewer/README.md

-# Sequence Diagram Viewer
+# SOLDI OIDC Visualizer

-This project is a Sequence Diagram Viewer that allows users to visualize sequence diagrams with interactive blocks and arrows.
+This project allows users to visualize the SOLID OIDC sequence diagram  with interactive blocks and arrows.
 Each block and arrow is individually clickable, enabling dynamic interactions.

 [https://solidproject.org/TR/oidc-primer#authorization-code-pkce-flow](SOLID - Authorization Code Grant with PKCE Authorization Flow)